sgys banner books

 Just what if the great apostle Paul, and Silas, would have perished in this prison?
 The damage would have been untold.
 God, who worked in conjunction with the obedient prayer of these two servants, rescued them, altering the course of history for ever.

-BEWARE OF DEBILITATING THINKING: If you know anything about the unbiblical, heretical teachings of John Calvin, you realize that his teachings work to produce complacency in believers, including in the area of fervent prayer and seeking God.
+BEWARE OF DEBILITATING THINKING: If you know anything about the unbiblical, heretical teachings of John Calvin, you realize that his teachings work to produce complacency in those who buy into those lies, including in the area of fervent prayer and seeking God.
 They rob from the recipient’s heart the fear of God, and foster complacency.
 Let me encourage you to relinquish ALL unfounded philosophies which teach that whatever will be will be.
 This is the lie of the devil himself.
 Biblically speaking: Whatever God wills and we prayerfully agree in obedience to, will be!
 Numerous texts of holy Scripture could be cited to develop this truth.
 Here is one:

 Hebrews 11:6 “But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.”